-- 2. Complete the fields in the General, Labels, Attributes, and Processes sections.
-See Add an Unmanaged Workload in Security Policy Guide for information. - In the Machine Authentication ID field, enter all or part of the DN string from the Issuer field of the end entity certificate (CA Subject Name).
+- 2. Complete the fields in the General, Labels, Attributes, and Processes sections. - In the Machine Authentication ID field, enter all or part of the DN string from the Issuer field of the end entity certificate (CA Subject Name).
 For example: CN=win2k12, O=IIIumio, OU=Portal, ST=CA, C=US, L=Sunnyvale